XpiritBV/ContainerWorkshop-Docs/Lab5-Environments.md

   - "leaderboardwebapi"
 ```

-Next, you are going to create a similar compose override for a production situation.
 In essence, the `docker-compose.override.yml` is the development environment override file by convention.

 ## <a name="change"></a>Working with environments in .NET